Pilatus Aircraft: 1939–1949

-The company was established on 10 December 1939 by the armament company Oerlikon-Bührle, and construction of a new production building started in March 1940.
-The company was formed to do maintenance and repairs for the Swiss Air Force.
+In August 1938 Vickers offered Spitfire aircraft to the Swiss Kriegstechnische Abteilung (KTA).
+Antoine Gazda, working as a sales manager for the Werkzeugmaschinenfabrik Oerlikon, negotiated a licence agreement with Vickers and offered swiss-built Spitfires to the Flugwaffe.
+On October 21, 1938, a society named «Studiengesellschaft zur Gründung einer Flugzeugfabrik AG» was founded and designated the future company to be located at Stans.
+However the authorities decided to buy complete aircraft from Messerschmitt in Germany.
+Without the now obsolete «Studiengesellschaft», Emil Bührle and Gazda continued on the project and founded the Pilatus Flugzeugwerke AG with the help of Elektrobank on 16.
+Dezember 1939.
+Construction of a production building started in March 1940.
+After forming, the company obtained contracts to do maintenance and repairs for the Swiss Air Force.
 The first venture of the new company was the assembly of EKW C-35 reconnaissance biplanes from spare parts, along with overhaul work on other types.

-The first design project was a single-seat trainer, designated the P-1, although it was abandoned before being built.
-The next project was the construction of the SB-2 Pelican which had been designed by the Swiss Federal Institute of Technology.
-The SB-2 first flew on 30 May 1944 only one of the five-seat light transports were built.
+The first company proposal to the Swiss Air Force was a single-seat trainer, designated the P-1, although no records exist of the work done on it and not even the name of the project was ever mentioned on the two drawings that were discovered in the federal archives.
+The next project was the detail construction of the SB-2 Pelican which had been designed by the Swiss Federal Institute of Technology.
+The five-seat experimental aircraft first flew on 30 May 1944 and only one of the type was built - resulting in a financial loss for the company that was higher than what it was ever paid for.

 In 1942, the company won a contract from the Swiss military to modify 33 EKW C-3603.
 Following on from the abandoned P-1 design, the company started again on the development of a two-seat trainer, designated the P-2.
 The P-2 first flew on 27 April 1945, and the company won an order for the Swiss Air Force.

 During 1945, the company produced a prototype single-engined light transport, designated the P-4.
 It made its first flight on 22 March 1948, but only one P-4 was ultimately completed.
 During the late 1940s, the company produced a number of wooden glider designs, and also handled the production of fuselages and tail-booms for the licence-produced De Havilland Vampire and Venom.